peteroupc/peteroupc.github.io/estimation.md

 > 1. The interval $[\hat{\mu} - \epsilon, \hat{\mu} + \epsilon]$ is also known as a _confidence interval_ for the mean, with _confidence level_ at least 1 &minus; _&delta;_ (where $\hat{\mu}$ is an estimate of the mean returned by _Algorithm C_).
 > 2. If the stream of random variates meets the condition for _Algorithm C_ for a given _q_, _p_, and _&kappa;_, then it still meets that condition when those variates are multiplied by a constant or a constant is added to them.
 > 3. Theorem 3.4 of Kunsch et al. (2019\)[^7] shows that there is no mean estimation algorithm that&mdash;
->      - produces an estimate within a user-specified error tolerance (in terms of _absolute error_, as opposed to _relative error_) with probability greater than a user-specified value, and
+>      - produces an estimate within a user-specified error tolerance with probability greater than a user-specified value, and
 >      - works for all streams whose distribution is known only to have finite moments (the moments are bounded but the bounds are unknown).
 > 4. There is also a mean estimation algorithm for very high dimensions, which works if the stream of multidimensional variates has a finite variance (Lee and Valiant 2022)[^11], but this algorithm is impractical &mdash; it requires millions of samples at best.
 >